Sun Fast 3200: Design

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 892 sqft.

 The design has a hull speed of 7.10 kn and a PHRF handicap of 75 to 90.

 An updated R2 version of the boat introduced a redesigned cockpit, carbon fiber mast and a straight keel.

 Operational history

-The boat was at one time supported by a class club that organized racing events, the Sun Fast Association.
+At one time, the boat was supported by a class club that organized racing events, the Sun Fast Association.